jarmo/secrets/README.md

 * uses an alternative easy to use secure cryptography provided by [libsodium](https://download.libsodium.org/doc/);
 * supports multiple vaults with different passwords;
 * has [CLI](https://en.wikipedia.org/wiki/Command-line_interface) interface pre-built binaries for macOS, Linux and Windows, but can be compiled for many other platforms too due to usage of underlying Go language;
-* may be used as a Go library.
+* may be used as an independent Go library.

 ### Anti-Features

-* does not sync your secrets to any cloud - gives you complete control over them;
+* does not sync your secrets to any cloud - you have complete control over them;
 * does not generate any passwords - use [proper tools](https://linux.die.net/man/1/pwgen) for that;
 * does not auto-fill any passwords anywhere - it's up to you how you will fill your passwords;
 * does not have any mobile apps nor browser plugins - less chance of your secrets to be leaked;